 There are lessons in all of this for other states, including Georgia, that could do a lot more to reduce the risk of driving under the influence on our roads.
 Drunk driving continues to remain a major killer on Atlanta roads, and its influence has increased since 2020.
 There has been an increase in the number of people driving rashly under the influence of alcohol and drugs since the last two years.
 A reduction in the blood alcohol limit could help reduce the number of drunk driving accidents on Georgia roads.

-If you or a loved one have suffered injuries in a drunk driving accident, talk to an Atlanta car accident lawyer at the Katz Law Firm, and determine if you have legal options to a claim for damages.
+If you or a loved one have suffered injuries in a drunk driving accident, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and determine if you have legal options to a claim for damages.
 You might qualify for a claim that helps you recover damages for medical expenses incurred as a result of these injuries, lost income, potential lost earning capacity in the future and other forms of damages.
 Talk to a lawyer at our firm and discuss your case.